asssslay/asssslay/README.md

 ✨ I'm always eager to take on new challenges and collaborate on exciting projects where my technical skills and ability to connect with people can shine.

-👩🏻‍💻 Below, you'll find some of the technologies I'm proficient in.
-For a detailed overview of my skills and projects, please visit my portfolio. https://portfolio-avramova.netlify.app/
+👩🏻‍💻Here are some of the technologies I am proficient in.
+For a comprehensive look at my skills and projects, please visit my portfolio. https://portfolio-avramova.netlify.app/

 💌 Feel free to reach out to me for potential collaborations or questions.
 Looking forward to connecting with you!